RockYYY888/ai-digital-signage/README.md

 ```
 Three browser windows will show up as below:

-- Main screen will display advertisements and show to the users.
+- **Digital signage screen** will display advertisements and show to the users.
-- Secondary screen shows the demographic data, emotion data and user's image.
+- **Backend screen** will display the analysis results.
-- Dashboard is to show the watching data for the stakeholder.
-The watch time is recorded only when the user focuses on the main screen.
+- **Dashboard** will display the watching data for the stakeholder.
+The watch time is accumulated only when **Digital signage screen** gains the focus in **Targeted AD Displaying** state, where the process is also informed in terminal output.
 You may click refresh button to update the newly arrived data on the dashboard.

 #### Main Screen
 - Ad rotating state: randomly display advertisements